 The lower deck features 19 permanent seats.
 Upon entering the bus, large green arrows on the floor encourage the flow of commuters, either towards the back of the bus or towards the upper deck.
+As of SBS Transit ownership (April 2018), the arrow stickers have been removed.

 The entrance doors are conventional inward-swinging leaf doors, replacing the original outward-swinging plug door as displayed during the Our Bus Journey Carnival in March-April 2016.
 Supplied by Masats of Spain, they are powered by electric motors for quieter operation, unlike the ones fitted on other MAN A22, A24 or A95 buses, which use compressed air.